Fast uniform generation of random graphs with given degree sequences: Algorithm

 \section{Algorithm \Gen}

 In this section we provide a description of \Gen. Let $\bfd$ be given.
 We will use the configuration model~\cite{bollobas1980} to generate a random pairing, defined as follows.
 For every $1\le i\le n$, represent vertex $v_i$ as a bin containing exactly $d_i$ points.
 Take a uniformly random perfect matching over the set of points in the $n$ bins.
 Call the resulting matching $P$ a {\em pairing} and call each edge in $P$ a {\em pair}.
 Finally identify the bins as vertices, and represent each pair in $P$ as an edge.
 This produces a multigraph from $P$, denoted by $G(P)$.
 If a set of pairs in $P$ form a multiple edge or loop in $G(P)$ then this set of pairs is called a multiple edge in $P$ as well, with the same multiplicity as it has in $G(P)$.
 A loop is a pair with both ends contained in the same bin/vertex.
 If there is a set containing more than one pair with all ends contained in the same vertex, then this set of pairs form a multiple loop.
 We always use loop to refer to a single loop with multiplicity equal to one.
 We call a multiple edge with multiplicity 2 or 3 a double or triple edge respectively.
 Let $\Phi(\bfd)$ denote the set of all pairings with degree sequence $\bfd$.
-Define \be B_1=\frac{M_2}{M}, \quad B_2=\left(\frac{M_2}{M}\right)^2, \ee if $22\Delta^3<M_2$ and define $B_1=B_2=0$ otherwise.
-Let $\Phi_0$ denote the set of pairings in $\Phi(\bfd)$ where there are no multiple edges with multiplicity at least 3, and no multiple loops with multiplicity at least 2, and the number of loops and double edges are at most $B_1$ and $B_2$ respectively.
-The following result is essentially contained in~\cite{mckay90} so we only give a brief description of the proof.
+Recall that $\Delta=\max_{i\in[n]} d_i$, $M=\sum_{i=1}^{n}d_i$ and $M_2=\sum_{i=1}^{n}d_i(d_i-1)$.